SLH News - 76ers Logo

 The Early Years: The Origin of the Logo

 Since its founding in 1946, the Philadelphia 76ers have undergone several logo changes to reflect various eras.
 However, one thing has remained consistent – a silhouette of Benjamin Franklin’s profile.
 This wasn’t always the case, though.
 Initially, their logo featured three stars with a ball at its center, reflecting traditional American symbolism.
-The then General Manager Leo Ferris created it as a patch for players' uniforms and first appeared during the 1965-1966 season.
+The then General Manager Leo Ferris created it as a patch for players' uniforms and it first appeared during the 1965-1966 season.

 The Middle Years: Expansion and Refinement